Apply to a Program

 How many graduates are there?

 Since the program began in 1978, we have had 135 graduates.
 This averages to about 3 graduates per year.
-For more information on the Alumni Association, please visit our dedicated page: Alumni.
+For a full list of our Syllabus graduates and their published thesis projects, please visit our dedicated page: Alumni.

 Things to consider before you apply for admission into the Syllabus Program